 (Of course, you should never force full duplex mode unless both sides of the connection are set to do this!
-In the absence of special needs, media settings should be excluded.)
+In the absence of special needs, media settings should be excluded.
+A more likely case might be to force 10base-T or half duplex when your infrastructure requires it.)